fgamador/lifetimekata/exercises/06_lifetimes_on_impls/README.md

     }
 }

-# fn main() {
+fn main() {
-#     let text = String::from("Twas brillig, and the slithy toves // Did gyre and gimble in the wabe: // All mimsy were the borogoves, // And the mome raths outgrabe. ");
+    let text = String::from("Twas brillig, and the slithy toves // Did gyre and gimble in the wabe: // All mimsy were the borogoves, // And the mome raths outgrabe. ");
-#     let mut word_iterator = WordIterator::new(&text);
+    let mut word_iterator = WordIterator::new(&text);

-#
-#     assert_eq!(word_iterator.next_word(), Some("Twas"));
+    assert_eq!(word_iterator.next_word(), Some("Twas"));
-#     assert_eq!(word_iterator.next_word(), Some("brillig,"));
+    assert_eq!(word_iterator.next_word(), Some("brillig,"));
-#
-# }
+}
 ```

-## Lifetime Elision, Redux
+## Lifetime elision, redux

 We previously discussed two rules for lifetime elision.
 They are:

-1. Each place that an input lifetime is left out (a.k.a 'elided') is filled in with its own lifetime.
+1. Each place that an input lifetime is omitted (elided) is given its own lifetime.
-2. If there's exactly one lifetime on all the input references, that lifetime is assigned to *every* output lifetime.
+2. If there's exactly one lifetime across all the input references, that lifetime is assigned to *every* output reference.

 Now that we've seen `impl` blocks that have lifetimes, let's discuss one more:

-3. If there are multiple input lifetime positions, but one of them is `&self` or
+3. If there are multiple input references, but one of them is `&self` or
    `&mut self`, the lifetime of the borrow of `self` is assigned to all elided output lifetimes.

-This means that even if you take in many references in your arguments, Rust will assume that any references you return
-come from `self`, not any of those other references.
+This means that even if you take in many references in your arguments, Rust will assume that any references you return come from `self`, not from any of the other references.

 # Exercise

 In the following code, we annotate the function using the `'borrow` lifetime, not only the `'lifetime` lifetime.
-The `'borrow` lifetime only exists inside this function, and only affects the borrows of its arguments and return
+The `'borrow` lifetime exists only inside this function, and affects only the borrows of its arguments and return
 value.
 The `'lifetime` value, as we saw before, also constrains the lifetime of the string inside the struct.

 There are four ways we could implement this code.
 Describe the effect of each of these implementations.